Culture of Ladakh: Background

-Ladakh is the northmost part of India.
-Ladakh shares a border with Tibet to the east, the Indian state of Himachal Pradesh and the union territory of Jammu and Kashmir to the south, and Gilgit-Baltistan to the west.
-It extends from the Siachen Glacier in the Karakoram range in the north to the Great Himalayas to the south.
-Formerly, it was a part of the Indian state of Jammu and Kashmir, but after the Jammu and Kashmir Reorganisation Act (2019), it was separated from Jammu and Kashmir and was converted to a Union Territory.
+Ladakh is the northern most part of India and shares a border with Tibet to the east, the Indian state of Himachal Pradesh and the union territory of Jammu and Kashmir to the south, and the Pakistani territory of Gilgit-Baltistan to the west.
+It extends from the Siachen Glacier in the Karakoram range in the north to the Himalayan range to the south.
+Formerly, it was a part of the Indian state of Jammu and Kashmir, but after the Jammu and Kashmir Reorganisation Act (2019), it was converted to a Union Territory.
 Parts of Ladakh have been the subject of dispute between India, Pakistan, and China since 1947.

 Ladakh incorporates parts of the Himalayan and Karakoram mountain ranges and the upper Indus River valley.
 It is the only cold desert in India.
 Its topography is barren and population sparse inhabited along the river banks of different valleys namely Indus, Nubra, Changthang, and Zanskar.
 Women in Ladakh enjoy high status in comparison to rest of the nation, especially rural areas.
-Ladakh's languages, religions, dance, music, architecture, food, and customs are similar to neighboring Tibet.
+Ladakh languages, religions, dance, music, architecture, food, and customs are similar to neighboring Tibet.